 This solved the problem and I was able to get the site loading very fast at this point. (under 1 second).

-Most days my site loads in less that 1 second.
+Most days my site loads in less than 1 second.
 That is fantastic.

-In this page I turned on lazy loading for images only.
-I have a VR tool that often has issues with cache tools and since it uses an iframe / embed method I decided to leave this one unchecked.
+On this page, I turned on lazy loading for images only.
+I have a VR tool that often has issues with cache tools and since it uses an iframe/embed method I decided to leave this one unchecked.

 I disabled the Emoji using this and removed some code from the child theme I added a year ago to do this – which is a nice saving.

 Finally, I disable WordPress embeds – I don’t use them so it was OK for me to turn this off.
 Keep in mind that if you use an embed, you may want to either reconsider why or not turn this on.

 If you are using them other than Divi I would also not turn this on.
 Gutenberg is great when it comes to embeds and I use this feature a lot.

 I do want to point out here that I use WP Smush for my image optimisation.
 If you want image optimisation on your site you won’t get it from WP Rocket.
 You will need another tool.
 More than half of the page speed issues I help clients with is due to image optimisation so make sure you have that sorted to get the best results.